Skip to main content

 • It must be approved by C&G.

-• If approved then items under $5,000 can be posted to 55xxx, as long as they are not listed below as a “Never Capitalizable” item, and they are used in the final fabrication.
-Spare parts and repair parts cannot be included and would have to be moved back to the supply line.
+• If approved, items under $5,000 can be posted to 55xxx, provided they are not listed below as a “Never Capitalizable” item and are used in the final fabrication.
+Spare and repair parts cannot be included and must be returned to the supply line.

 • Items simply wired together do not count as a Fabrication and will be